Serena Bishop: Storylines

 Serena later meets Luka Dokich (Keelan O'Heir) and becomes immediately attracted to him, much to the horror of her grandmother Svetlanka Ristic (Deidre Rubenstein), who knows the truth about Luka's true parentage.
 After Luka donates part of his liver to save Liljana, it soon emerges that he is her son and Serena's half-brother.
 After planning the school formal with Boyd Hoyland (Kyal Marsh), Sky's boyfriend, who has separated from her, Serena shares a kiss with him and they begin a brief relationship.

 As 2005 begins, Serena finds her parents at odds after Liljana has an affair with Paul Robinson (Stefan Dennis) and briefly leaves the family.
 Liljana later breaks up with Paul and returns.
-After this Serena takes a job working for Toadfish Rebecchi (Ryan Moloney) in his bikini shop Bounce, which she later buys into and becomes attracted to Connor (Patrick Harvey).
+After this Serena takes a job working for Toadfish Rebecchi (Ryan Moloney) in his bikini shop Bounce, which she later buys into and becomes attracted to Connor O'Neill (Patrick Harvey).
 Things are messy as Connor is much older and has a daughter, but the couple begin dating until it emerges that Connor has been stealing from the shop to pay back a $50,000 loan to his ex-girlfriend Carmella Cammenitti (Natalie Blair) which was used to pay for an operation for Connor's daughter, Madeleine Lee.

 The Bishop family, along with several of their neighbours board a joy flight to Tasmania arranged by Paul for the 20th anniversary of Lassiter's.
 A bomb explodes taking out one of the engines and the plane crashes into Bass Strait.
 Serena and Connor find themselves clinging to floating wreckage in a desperate fight for their lives.
 Connor tries to keep a weakened Serena awake, but is unable to and she vanishes into the rough seas.
 Serena's body was never found.

 Reception

 A writer for the BBC's Neighbours website said one of Serena's most notable moments was "Persuading Sky to sneak to a nightclub and then letting her take the blame".
 Katie Baillie of the Metro included Serena in her list of the "11 of the worst Neighbours characters".
 Of the character, Baillie stated "She was so annoying that she and her whole family were wiped out in a plane crash.
 Karma's a bitch in Erinsborough.
 She was a 'spoilt brat', once stood by as her cousin was pushed over while inside a portaloo (so gross) and got it on with her half brother Luka.
 So annoying."
+In 2015, a Herald Sun reporter included Serena's death in their "Neighbours' 30 most memorable moments" feature.